 Based on the law and the established facts of record, there can therefore be no genuine issue of material fact that Steerman is liable to Zenith for breach of warranty of title.
-Because of this finding, Smith cannot be liable to Steerman for negligent misrepresentation.
-Accordingly, Smith's motion for summary judgment is granted with respect to Zenith's claim of breach of warranty of title.
+Accordingly, Steerman's Motion for Partial Summary Judgment is granted.